CoreyCole/zaliql/README.md

 - angular: frontend client for interacting with the database functions

 #### Other useful docker commands
-Shortcuts to these docker commands can be found in root `package.json`
+Shortcuts to these docker commands can be found in root `package.json` (you'll need node/npm to use them)

 To see the live-logs (or retroactive logs after a container crash) for one of the containers:
 ```bash